© Subbotina | Dreamstime.com

 Learn the smart steps for sinus infection treatment, recognizing glaucoma symptoms, curing ringing in the ears and more.

-Home Remedies for the Flu: Treatment Is Available—and Backed by Science
+Home Flu Remedies: Treatment Is Available—and Backed by Science

 Fortunately, you do have other options to treat the flu at home—there are effective and natural flu remedies you can utilize at home, and we discuss them below.
 One major advantage of using one or more of these home flu remedies is that you can begin your treatment protocol much sooner than if you wait to go to the doctor.